henno/sitemgr/README.md

 ```

 This ensures:
-- `--https=none` uses HTTP-only templates
+- `--https none` uses HTTP-only templates
-- `--https=acme` and `--https=acme-test` start with HTTP for certificate validation
+- `--https acme` and `--https acme-test` start with HTTP for certificate validation
-- `--https=self-signed` uses HTTPS templates with the self-signed certificate
+- `--https self-signed` uses HTTPS templates with the self-signed certificate

 ### Port Management